cpodalak/fyi/docs/ai-journey/basics/intro.md

 You interact with AI every day—when your email filters out spam, when your phone recognizes your face, or when a website recommends products you might like.

-## AI: Different Flavors for Different Needs
+## AI: Different Types for Different Needs

 ### The Simple Way to Think About AI Types